Cardinals vs. Yankees Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (4-5) to the mound for his 16th start this season.
+- The Cardinals will hand the ball to Jordan Montgomery (5-7) for his 17th start of the season.

-- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Flaherty has made 11 starts of five or more innings in 15 chances this season, and averages 5.3 frames when he pitches.
+- Montgomery has six starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.
+- He has three appearances with no earned runs allowed in 16 chances this season.

 |Opponent